-The side dams must be able to contain a square area of minimum 40 mm width and a minimum height of 50 mm to place the car identification numbers (downloaded from IFMAR website), from 1 to12 at both external sides of side dams.
+The side dams must be able to contain a square area of height of 50 mm to place the car identification numbers (downloaded from IFMAR website), from 1 to 12 at both external sides of side dams.

 The single of multi plans wing must be registered inside the contour of the side dams.